Note: previously you needed a custom quirk, but since September the Tuya IR Blaster is natively supported in Home Assistant

 The Tuya Zigbee IR Blaster ZS06

-Setting it up is sadly a bit harder than the usual “a couple of clicks” in Home Assistant.
+Setting it up is as easy as the usual “a couple of clicks” in Home Assistant.

 Let’s start.